 And, you know, at least we got rid of one part of it, the individual mandate, which happened in the tax bill.

-Nancy Pelosi said it now, Elizabeth Warren has said it.
+Now Elizabeth Warren has said it.

 You know, that money that is in your check every single week, they want it back.

-They refer to it as crumbs, but that's, you know, for some families, thousands of dollars a year.
+But that's, you know, for some families, thousands of dollars a year.

 And we'll find out Friday what the second quarter GDP growth numbers are.

-We're expecting something in the four-plus percentage range.
+We're expecting something in the four plus percentage range.

 Remember, Obama's the only president in history that never got to 3% GDP growth in a single year.